 Recycled Gems, Metals, and Other Materials

 Precious metals can be recycled.
 Silver and gold can be easily melted and reformed into a new piece of jewelry.
-They don’t lose their qualities when they’re melted down and reused—which is great from both an environmental and financial standpoint.
+They don’t lose their qualities—which is great from both an environmental and financial standpoint.

-The first way that recycled jewelry is better for the environment is that it doesn’t require mining.
+Recycled jewelry is better for the environment because it doesn’t require mining.
 It doesn’t require the use of cyanide solvents to separate it.
-It isn’t associated with damaging the environment or polluting nearby waters.
+It isn’t associated with environmental damaging.

-It also gives a second life to that antique brooch or damaged necklace so they’re not fated to just add to growing solid waste streams.
+It also gives a second life to that antique brooch or damaged necklace.
 It allows us to see precious metals as exactly that: precious.
 It gives gold and silver the chance to shine again and teaches us that we shouldn’t be so cavalier in our treatment of these materials.

-Look for brands that use 100% recycled materials offer a ‘buy-back’ option where jewelry can be upcycled to reduce waste.
-This way of reimagining the way we view is so crucial if we ever hope to achieve a zero waste system of production and consumption.
+Look for brands that use recycled gold or other recycled metals; or offer a ‘buy-back’ option where jewelry can be upcycled.
+Reimagining the way we view this is critical if we are to achieve a zero waste economy in the jewelry industry.

-Ethical sourcing will mention workers rights, it will talk about health and safety, it will demonstrate that fair pay practices are used, and it will not be associated with any conflicts.
-It will also incorporate sustainability practices and demonstrate that environmental impact has been assessed and any shortcomings are corrected.
+Ethical sourcing will mention workers rights, it will talk about health and safety, it will demonstrate that fair pay practices are used, and it will not be associated with conflict.

-Well, right off the bat we can assure that lab-grown diamonds are produced without the environmental and humanitarian catastrophes.
+Well, right off the bat we know that lab-grown diamonds are produced without the environmental and humanitarian catastrophes.

-While technology may sound like the perfect solution here, the processes aren’t all squeaky clean.
+While technology may sound like the perfect solution, the processes aren’t all squeaky clean.
 Like with diamonds from Earth, there’s also a lack of transparency here.

-Since it requires a lot of energy to power these machines, it has been suggested that the emissions from growing diamonds in a lab are HIGHER than those from mining natural diamonds.
-Without lab data, however, it’s difficult to draw conclusions about which option is warming our planet faster.
+Since it requires a lot of energy to power these machines, it has been suggested that the emissions from growing diamonds in a lab are higher than those from mining natural diamonds.

 There are a few lab-grown diamond companies who have become certified carbon neutral over the years and only use renewable energy to power their operations—something that has actually led to natural diamond companies doing the same.

-Another consideration to make is that, while it is associated with social issues, natural diamonds do provide a source of income for millions of people around the world who would likely struggle financially otherwise.
+Another consideration is that natural diamonds do provide a source of income for millions of people around the world who would likely struggle financially otherwise.
 It’s hard to say what would happen if an area loses mining and the livelihoods that come with it.

-Ultimately, there’s a lot to consider with lab-grown diamonds.
+Ultimately, there’s a lot to consider.
 However, we’re of the opinion that when someone is prepared to say “I do” they should start by saying “yes” to lab-grown diamonds.